chris-dev-at/ClipboardPlus/ReadMe.md

-Clipboard Plus is a Programm that allows you to edit the Content of you Clipboard
+Clipboard Plus is a Programm that allows you to edit the Content of your Clipboard.